TodSoft-theBack/PM-Spreads/README.md

 - Changes the value of the cell at the specified column

 > Add Row *\<filepath>*
-- Add an empty row to the current table file
+- Adds an empty row to the current table file

 > Add Column *\<filepath>*
-- Add an empty column to the current table file
+- Adds an empty column to the current table file

 > Save *\<filepath>*
 - Saves the contents of the file if it is open and has been changes